 Daigle Tours is the first choice for safaris in the South of Tanzania because:

 - We’re based here – Our head office is in Dar es Salaam so we can easily access the best parks in the region, and we know them inside out.

-- Exclusive Safari Lodge in Nyerere National Park (formerly known as Selous) – We own and operate a lodge in Selous Game Reserve, so you can enjoy the full Daigle Tours experience when you stay with us there.
+- Exclusive Safari Lodge in Nyerere National Park (formerly known as Selous) – We own and operate a lodge on the border of Selous Game Reserve, so you can enjoy the full Daigle Tours experience when you stay with us there.

 - True Experts – We can’t think of any other safari companies of our size who share our vast knowledge of the region.
 We can’t wait to show you around our homeland.

 - Stunning locations – It’s home to many of the most stunning safari locations, with acres of national parks and untamed wilderness areas just waiting to be explored.

 - Selous Camp – Daigle Tours has its own exclusive lodge right next to the Matemere Gate in Selous.
 As it borders the Selous Game Reserve, it’s not uncommon to see wildlife crossing through the camp!
 From our own camp, we can maintain the high standards we are renowned for and offer fly camping safaris with full backup into the Selous.
 Fly camping is basically supported camping (camp assistant, cook) following the the game and overnighting in the most favourable locations.
 More of a Hemingway type experience.

 - Ample wildlife – in Selous for example, it’s possible to see the elusive wild dog.
 Although wildlife may not be as concentrated due to the larger areas, both wildlife and birdlife are prolific.

 - Fewer tourists – It’s impossible to escape the crowds in the most popular safari spots in Northern Tanzania, where there are often as many safari vehicles as there are animals.
 The South has far fewer tourists, offering space and tranquillity to those adventurers who do visit.
 Most importantly, when you do see wildlife it will be a real experience, and you are likely to be the only observers.